alexanderlavrushko/BLE-trail-navigation/README.md

 * The phone acts as BLE Central
 * ESP32 acts as BLE Peripheral

-Only iOS application is implemented so far.
+Only iOS is supported so far.

 Route editing is manual and very basic:
 * Every GPS point is added manually